alexandercerutti/passkit-generator/README.md

 1. Create a new pass type identifier and provide it with a Name and a reverse-domain bundle id (starting with "pass.").
 You will put this identifier as value for `passTypeIdentifier` in `pass.json` file.
 2. Confirm and register the new identifier.
-3. Go back to the pass type identifiers, click on your new pass id and Edit it.
+3. Go back to the pass type identifiers, click on your new pass id and edit it.
-4. Click "Create Certificate" button and follow the instructions until you won't download a certificate like `pass.cer`.
+4. Click "Create Certificate" button and follow the instructions until you won't download a certificate like `pass.cer`. (here you'll generate the `.certSigningRequest` file to be uploaded).
 5. Open the downloaded certificate.
 Go in "Certificates" on left in macOS Keychain access and `right-click > Export "\<certname\>"`.
 Choose a password (and write it down) and you will get a PKCS#12 file (`.p12`).
-6. Open terminal, place where you want to save the files and insert the following commands changing the contents between angular brackets.
+6. Open terminal, place where you want to save the files and insert the following OpenSSL commands changing the contents between angular brackets.
 You'll have to choose a secret passphrase (and write it down) that you'll use also in the application.

     ```sh
+	# Creating and changing dir
     $ mkdir "certs" && cd $_
+	# Extracting key and cert from pkcs12
     $ openssl pkcs12 -in <cert-name>.p12 -clcerts -nokeys -out signerCert.pem -passin pass:<your-password>
     $ openssl pkcs12 -in <cert-name>.p12 -nocerts -out signerKey.pem -passin pass:<your-password> -passout pass:<secret-passphrase>
     ```